You can also download our demands as PDF.

 [13] see footnote 11

-[15] Last article in the series on food shelf life by Greenpeace Magazine, in German: https://www.greenpeace-magazin.de/leseecke/das-haelt-sich-ja-ewig
+[15] Last article in the series on the shelf life of food by Greenpeace Magazine: https://www.greenpeace-magazin.de/leseecke/das-haelt-sich-ja-ewig

 [16] ILRES survey on food waste in Luxembourg, September 2022: https://antigaspi.lu/activities/antigaspi-emfro/